-Living Legacy Tree recognizes that your privacy is important to you and we always strive to provide best possible services which includes protecting our customers’ privacy.
-The Privacy Act 1988 (Cth) (Privacy Act), Australian Privacy Principles and registered privacy codes govern the way in which we must mange your personal information and set out a number of principles concerning the protection of your personal information.
+Living Legacy Forest recognizes that your privacy is important to you and we always strive to provide best possible services which includes protecting our customers’ privacy.
+The Privacy Act 1988 (Cth) (Privacy Act), Australian Privacy Principles and registered privacy codes govern the way in which we must manage your personal information and set out a number of principles concerning the protection of your personal information.

 The following is the information that the Privacy Act requires us to communicate to our clients.